 Once all the pieces are cut, you can easily assemble the joint.
 Slide one piece into the other and press both pieces together with force.
 If done well you will get a really nice snug fit.

-Additionally, to ensure the strength of the joint and to keep the joint closed use mechanical fasteners or adhesive.
+Additionally, to ensure the strength of the joint and to keep the joint closed you can use mechanical fasteners, adhesives, or hooks and keys.

 Now you have a scissor joint.